VFPX/Win32API/samples/sample_385.md

 [socket](../libraries/ws2_32/socket.md)

 ## Comment:
 The sender email address can be anything.
-This approach somehow hides the sender`s identity.
+This approach somehow hides the sender's identity.
 Of course, the actual ip address stays and can not be forged.
 By any means I do not encourage you to cheat on your recipients.
 Myself, I really hate spammers and unsolicited messages.

 This class can be easily modified for sending messages to multiple recipients.